Board of Directors

 McDaniel also serves as Course Director for Digital Storytelling in the Digital Arts and Design Program at Full Sail University.
 He's spoken at TEDx Orlando, served as Programming Director at Orlando’s Downtown Media Arts Center, piloted a social networking startup, and wrote, produced, and directed an independent feature film.
 McDaniel received his Master of Arts in Sociology (ABD) from Vanderbilt University, his Master of Arts in Southern Studies from the University of Mississippi, and his B.S. in Speech: Radio-Television-Film from Northwestern University.
 He recently completed Full Sail University's Leadership Academy, for which he received the Executive Recognition Award.

-Wendy Bradshaw, Director
+Wendy Bradshaw, Academic Director

 Wendy Bradshaw has a doctorate in curriculum and instruction with an emphasis in special education from University of South Florida.
 She also earned her Master of Arts from University of South Florida in special education with a concentration in behavior disorders.
-She earned her undergraduate degree in pre-school/primary, elementary, and special education at Florida Southern College.
-Dr. Bradshaw has served in multiple roles in the field of education, including seven years of classroom teaching, seven years as an early interventionist working with families, and currently is in her seventh year of serving at the college level as an instructor.
+She earned her undergraduate degree in preschool/primary, elementary, and special education at Florida Southern College.
+Dr. Bradshaw has served in multiple roles in the field of education, including eight years of classroom teaching, seven years as an early interventionist working with families, and currently is in her ninth year of serving at the college level as an instructor.
 She has several academic publications to her name in the areas of cultural competence, early childhood special education, educational program evaluation, and teacher preparation.

 Carrie Schulz, Treasurer